cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 ## 3. Main paper (Part C in the form)

 ### What are the page limits?
 For both long and short papers, ACL-IJCNLP 2021 allows one extra page to help address reviewer comments.
 Please use the extra space to help address reviewer comments.
-Long papers are permitted at most 9 pages of text and short papers may use up to 5 pages of text, plus unlimited space for references and the impact statement.
+Long papers are permitted at most **9 pages** of text and short papers may use up to **5 pages** of text, plus unlimited space for references and the impact statement.
 Acknowledgements count toward the page limit.

 ### What is the max size of the PDF file?
-The max size of the PDF file (including the Appendices, see Section 4) should be no more than 20MB.
+The max size of the PDF file (including the Appendices, see Section 4) should be no more than **20MB**.

 ### What is the format for the camera-ready copy?
 The file must be in Portable Document Format (PDF) on A4 paper.
 We require the use of ACL LaTeX style files or Microsoft Word style files tailored for this year's ACL conference.
 You can access the style files and detailed formatting instructions here: [https://2021.aclweb.org/downloads/acl-ijcnlp2021-templates.zip](https://2021.aclweb.org/downloads/acl-ijcnlp2021-templates.zip) or [https://www.overleaf.com/latex/templates/instructions-for-acl-ijcnlp-2021-proceedings/mhxffkjdwymb](https://www.overleaf.com/latex/templates/instructions-for-acl-ijcnlp-2021-proceedings/mhxffkjdwymb).
 If you are using LaTeX, please create the PDF file with pdflatex or xelatex.
 This ensures use of the proper Type 1 fonts and also takes advantage of other PDF features.
-You will have the best results using a modern LaTeX distribution, in particular, TeX live.
+You will have the best results using a modern LaTeX distribution, in particular, [TeX live](http://www.tug.org/texlive/).
 Using the geometry package to set the A4 format is recommended.

 ### How do I check the format of the camera-ready version before submitting?
 You should check the paper format according to this instruction page and use the style template files with the links above.
-The NAACL2021 publication chairs have developed a package called aclpub_check to automate much of the format checking (See the Appendix for details).
+The NAACL2021 publication chairs have developed a package called [aclpub_check](https://github.com/yz-joey/ACLPUB/blob/master/aclpub_check/formatchecker.py) to automate much of the format checking (See the Appendix for details).
 Please run this package before submitting your paper to softconf in order not to miss some subtle formatting details.

 ### How should the final copy differ from the original submission?
 The camera-ready version of your paper should incorporate the comments of the reviewers as well as other changes you see fit to make.
 In addition, be sure to do all of the following:
-- Ensure that your paper conforms to the provided styles, font and page size.
+- Ensure that your paper conforms to the [provided styles, font and page size](https://2021.aclweb.org/calls/papers/).
 - Include the authors' names and affiliations under the title.
 Note that the list of authors should be identical to the list specified when submitting the paper and should be in the same order.
 - De-anonymize references to your own work in the body of the paper.
 - Where appropriate, add acknowledgments for colleagues, reviewers, and grants.
 Do not number the Acknowledgements section.
 Please note that the acknowledgement section should fit within the allowed page limits (9 pages for long and 5 pages for short papers, plus unlimited pages for the impact statement and references) and be in the same font as the rest of the paper.